DFE-Digital/ecf-gov-guidance/content/make-changes-to-early-career-training-programme.md

 ### If you use DfE-accredited materials

-Your early career teachers and mentors may lose their progress if you change materials.
+Your early career teachers and mentors may lose their progress if you change your programme.

 Email the Department for Education at continuing-professional-development@digital.education.gov.uk to: